CZ-NIC/dns-probe/doc/YAMLfile.rst

       # Comma separated list of Kafka brokers (host or host:port) for export of run-time statistics
       kafka-brokers: '127.0.0.1'

+      # Force IP address family for connection to Kafka brokers for export of run-time statistics
+      # Valid values are 'any', 'v4', 'v6'.
+      kafka-address-family: 'any'

       # Kafka topic for export of run-time statistics
       kafka-topic: 'dns-probe-stats'